Set up Web Print: Sandbox mode

-Configure the webprint user to run [app-path]\providers\web-print\win\pc-web-print.exe at login.
+Configure the webprint user to run [app-path]\providers\web-print\win\pc-web-print.exe at login if it does not automatically start.
 You can do this by adding a shortcut to the user's Startup folder.

 Reboot the system.
 Ensure the system automatically logs in as the webprint user when it starts up, and that the PaperCut Web Print dialog is displayed shortly afterwards.

 If the dialog indicates an error, see Troubleshooting Web Print problems.